-There is not much to this recipe really, beetroot is your main componant and you have a couple of choices here.
-You can roast your own beets and then peel them and use these, but if you are short on time and cullinary determination then head for the supermarket and buy cooked beets that are vacuum packed but make sure they do not have any vinegar etc in them, just plain beetroot.
+There is not much to this recipe really, beetroot is your main component and you have a couple of choices here.
+You can roast your own beets and then peel them and use these, but remember to wear plastic gloves to peel the skins off or you will look like a serial killer.
+If you are short on time and culinary determination then head for the supermarket and buy cooked beets that are vacuum packed but make sure they do not have any vinegar etc in them, just plain beetroot.

 I love quick and easy recipes that are just a case of whazzing together a few perfectly chosen ingredients and coming up with something so tasty it will have you scraping the bowl and making more immediately.
 This beetroot tzatziki is a case in point.
 Once you have your beetroot sorted out it is really just a case of whazzing everything up in your food processor.